dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/entity-entries.md

 ### Working with all members of an entity

 Regular properties and navigation properties have different state and behavior.
 It is therefore common to process navigations and non-navigations separately, as shown in the sections above.
-However, sometimes it can be useful to do something with any member of the entity, regardless of whether it is a regular property or navigation. <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Member%2A?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Members?displayProperty=nameWithType> are provided for this purpose.
+However, sometimes it can be useful to do something with any member of the entity, regardless of whether it is a regular property or navigation. <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Member*?displayProperty=nameWithType> and <xref:Microsoft.EntityFrameworkCore.ChangeTracking.EntityEntry.Members?displayProperty=nameWithType> are provided for this purpose.
 For example:

 <!--
         foreach (var memberEntry in context.Entry(blog).Members)